EECS150/asic_labs_fa21/lab2/spec_sky130.md

 target different process technologies.
 Documentation about Hammer philosophy and usage is at [hammer-vlsi.readthedocs.io](http://docs.hammer-eda.org/en/latest/).

-For this lab, we will be ”implementing” our designs using the [ASAP7 7nm Predictive Process Design Kit](http://asap.asu.edu/asap/).
+For this lab, we will be ”implementing” our designs using the [Skywater 130nm Process Design Kit](https://skywater-pdk.readthedocs.io/en/latest/).
 We have set up a bare-bones Hammer flow that you will see is largely shared between this lab and subsequent ones.
 You will execute steps within this flow by using a common Makefile.
-This flow is distilled from an [ASAP7 Tutorial](https://chipyard.readthedocs.io/en/dev/VLSI/Tutorial.html) contained in [Chipyard](https://github.com/ucb-bar/chipyard), an open-source RISC-V SoC Design Framework also developed here at Berkeley.
+This flow is distilled from an [Sky130 Tutorial](https://chipyard.readthedocs.io/en/dev/VLSI/Sky130-Tutorial.html) contained in [Chipyard](https://github.com/ucb-bar/chipyard), an open-source RISC-V SoC Design Framework also developed here at Berkeley.
 Chipyard documentation can be found [here](https://chipyard.readthedocs.io/en/latest/) if are interested in learning more.

 Hammer consumes serialized configuration in YAML or JSON format, which are used as intermediate representation (IR) languages between higher-level physical design generators and the underlying scripts that the ASIC design flow tools require.
-In this lab repository, you will see a set of YAML files (`inst-env.yaml`, `asap7.yml`, `design.yml`, and a few `sim-<type>.yml`) that contain Hammer IR for our design implementation.
+In this lab repository, you will see a set of YAML files (`inst-env.yaml`, `sky130.yml`, `design-sky130.yml`, and a few `sim-<type>.yml`) that contain Hammer IR for our design implementation.
 Of these files, you will only interact with the `sim-<type>.yml` files to configure your simulation flow in this lab.
 The sources for this lab are contained in the src folder, and some special non-Verilog files will be explained later.

-The Hammer Python core is installed at `/home/ff/eecs151/hammer`, along with plugins for Cadence (Genus Synthesis, Innovus Place-and-Route, Voltus Power), Synopsys (VCS Simulator), and Mentor Graphics (Calibre DRC/LVS) tools. **Note: The ASAP7 PDK and the Hammer plugins are provided to us solely for educational use.
+The Hammer Python core is installed at `/home/ff/eecs151/hammer`, along with plugins for Cadence (Genus Synthesis, Innovus Place-and-Route, Voltus Power), Synopsys (VCS Simulator), and Mentor Graphics (Calibre DRC/LVS) tools. **Note: The Hammer tool plugins are provided to us solely for educational use.
 They should NEVER be copied outside of instructional machines under any circumstances, or else we risk losing access in the future!!!**